sobebarali/verge/apps/docs/src/content/docs/roadmap/prompt-queries.md

 This feature is planned for future development and is not yet implemented.
 :::

+## Technology Choice

+**OpenAI Agents SDK (Python)** - Multi-agent framework with function tools for natural language → database query conversion.
+Runs as a separate microservice at `apps/agents/`.
+See [Technology Decisions](/architecture/technology-decisions/) for rationale.

 ## Overview

 Prompt Queries will allow users to query their scraped data using natural language, making data retrieval intuitive for non-technical users.
+Powered by OpenAI Agents SDK.

 ## Core Concept